Blog

 The Digital Transformation of Laboratory Science

-Integration vs. Interfacing: Understanding the Difference
+LIS System Integration vs. LIS Interfacing: Understanding the Difference

-"Lots of times I hear comments talking about systems being integrated and in fact, they're not integrated - they're interfaced.
+"Lots of times I hear comments about systems being integrated and in fact, they're not integrated - they're interfaced.
 Interfacing requires the transmission of transactions and messages between the systems, whereas integration is all contained in the single system."

 - Dennis Winsten

-The Challenges of Interfacing
+The Challenges of Lab Information System Interfacing

-Interfacing, while prevalent, comes with its own set of challenges.
+Lab information system interfacing is prevalent and comes with its own set of challenges.

 Also, if one of the interfaced systems goes down, it raises questions about how to resend the data and which system holds the most current and accurate information.

-The Benefits of Integration
+The Benefits of Lab Information System Integration

 - Dennis Winsten